 The study of how students learn.
 This course addresses student motivation; memory and cognition; and emotional, social, and character development by focusing on the principles of a learner-centered classroom.
 These principles are coupled with brain-based research to help students develop strategies that meet the individual needs of their learners.
-20 hours of observation in an elementary or Head Start classroom is required in conjunction with ED 221.
+15 hours of observation in an elementary or Head Start classroom is required.